TxSSC

 In 2019, the Texas Legislature added Penal Code 21.19 which states that a Class C misdemeanor is committed by a person if they knowingly transmit electronic visual material that depicts any person engaging in sexual conduct or with the person’s intimate parts exposed that is not sent at the request of or with the express consent of the recipient.
 This applies to all electronic platforms such as e-mail, texts, apps, and social media.
 These laws exist to protect you.
 Do not allow them to discourage you from involving law enforcement if you are a victim.

-In 2015, the Texas Legislature passed Texas Penal Code Section 21.16, the “Revenge Porn Statute.”
-In 2017, this law was amended updating the penalty from a Class A Misdemeanor to a state jail felony for someone to reveal or disclose images of someone engaged in sexual conduct or images of someone’s intimate parts unless that person gives their consent when that person had a reasonable expectation that the material would remain private.
+In 2015, the Texas Legislature passed Texas Penal Code Section 21.16 regarding “Unlawful Disclosure or Promotion of Intimate Visual Material.”
+In 2017 this law was amended, updating the penalty from a Class A Misdemeanor to a state jail felony for someone to reveal or disclose images of someone engaged in sexual conduct, simulating sexual conduct, or to reveal or disclose images of someone’s intimate parts unless that person gives their consent.
+Just because someone took an intimate picture of themselves and sent it to a partner or someone else does not mean they gave consent for it to be posted, sent, or shown to anyone else.

 Texas Sextortion Laws